devran1311/devran1311/README.md

 - 👋 Hi, I’m Devran
-- 👀 I’m interested in Java, Data Science and Machine learning
+- 👀 I’m interested in Java Backend Development
-- 🌱 I’m currently learning Python, ML and DL
+- 🌱 I’m currently learning Spring and Spring Boot frameworks of Java
-- 💞️ I’m looking to collaborate on Data Science Projects related to NLP
+- 💞️ I’m looking to collaborate diverse Java backend projects
 - 📫 How to reach me - drop an email at devransarkar98@gmail.com

 <!---